samuelsonric/AlgebraicInference.jl/docs/src/index.md

 ## Message Passing

-Bayesian inference problem on large graphs are often solved using [message passing](https://en.wikipedia.org/wiki/Belief_propagation).
+Bayesian inference problems on large graphs are often solved using [message passing](https://en.wikipedia.org/wiki/Belief_propagation).
 With AlgebraicInference.jl you can compose large numbers of Gaussian systems by translating undirected wiring diagrams into inference problems over a